ujjwal117/100DaysOfML/log.md

 ## DAY0 25th JULY 2018 <h2>

+### Today's Progress :
-### Learned how to use Github terminal for using with my Linux machine
+Learned how to use Github terminal for using with my Linux machine.
-### Learned about Neurons and ANN, excitation, inhabition
+Learned about Neurons and ANN, excitation, inhabition.
+### Thoughts :
+Learning new things was exciting i want more of them daily.